ubc-cpen400p-21w/classroom/Assignment5/README.md

 3. Measure and report the average percentage runtime overhead of the fault injected programs over the original programs.
 Do this for two test programs, and for each fault type, separately.
 (5 marks)

 4. Modify the `PacketSender.c` file to reduce error cases caused by buffer overflow injection.
 (Hint: The modifications should be minor.
 Can you find a one-line workaround?)
 Submit this modified source code file.
 Explain what you added/modified/removed.
-Rerun the fault injection experiments for buffer overflow only, and report the new results in a new pie graph.
+Rerun the fault injection experiments for buffer overflow only, and report the new results in a new pie graph (by failure outcome).
 Do you observe any differences in failure outcomes after fixing the bug(s)?
 What is the runtime overhead of your (more fault tolerant) modified program compared to the original program?
 (10 marks)

 5. Modify the `Quicksort.cpp` file to reduce error cases caused by logical faults.
 Submit this modified source code file.
 Explain what you added/modified/removed.
-Rerun the fault injection experiments for logical faults only, and report the new results in a new pie graph.
+Rerun the fault injection experiments for logical faults only, and report the new results in a new pie graph (by failure outcome).
 Do you observe any differences in failure outcomes after fixing the bug(s)?
 What is the runtime overhead of your (more fault tolerant) modified program compared to the original program?
 (10 marks)

 #### Deliverable(s):